 These rights are discussed with the children and the rules and responsibilities are developed.
 Children are rewarded for good behaviour but are aware that inappropriate behaviour will incur consequences.
 The consequences in the classroom are:

 - Non-verbal reminder

 - Verbal reminder

 - Time out of place

 - Work in another classroom

 - Informal referral to Headteacher

-- Contact with parents and Headteacher - Formal Letter to parents
+- Contact with parents and Headteacher

+- Formal Letter to parents

-Teachers will start with consequences at the top of the list and will work down the list if the inappropriate behaviour persists.
-Some teaching staff and support staff have physical restraint training.
-If necessary, staff are able to restrain pupils physically if they are about to hurt themselves or others or damage property.
-All incidents of negative behaviour are logged and parents may be informed in order to help school encourage improvements in behaviour and attitude.
+Teachers will start with consequences at the top of the list and will work down the list; if inappropriate behaviour persists.
+Some teaching staff and support staff have positive handling training.
+If necessary, staff are able to move pupils physically if it assessed that they are in danger of hurting themselves or others or causing damage property.
+All incidents of negative behaviour are recorded and parents may be informed in order to help school encourage improvements in behaviour and attitude.
 It is crucial to understand that all children are different and that whilst the school's behaviour policy applies to all children, some children will require reasonable adjustments in the application of this policy.
 Children who have an Education and Healthcare Plan (EHCP) or children with their own support plans may have both rewards and consequences adjusted to meet their needs.
-More information is available in the School Behaviour Policy which is available on the website
+More information is available in the School Behaviour Policy and SEND policy which is available on the website